folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "They hearts grow colder, they love to do evil, they burn they conscience" > Love to do evil

-* “They love to do evil” is reminiscent of Jesus’s words to one of the Judean religious leaders where he explained that although God loved the world and had sent Jesus to be the “light of the world” who would rescue people from death and give them a new kind of eternal life, not all humans would receive this eternal life.
-Jesus said that some humans would be condemned to death not necessarily in a direct form of Jesus condemning them, but in the indirect form of the natural consequences for preferring to do evil in the darkness rather than coming into the light where they would need to stop doing evil.
+* “They love to do evil” is reminiscent of Jesus’s words to one of the Judean religious leaders, where he explained that although God loved the world and had sent Jesus to be the “light of the world” who would rescue people from death and give them a new kind of eternal life, not all humans would receive this eternal life.
+Jesus said that some humans would be condemned to death not necessarily in a direct form of Jesus condemning them but in the indirect form of the natural consequences for preferring to do evil in the darkness rather than coming into the light, where they would need to stop doing evil.

   * *For God so loved the world, that he gave his unique and only Son, that whoever believes in him should not perish, but have eternal life.
 For **God did not send his Son into the world to condemn the world, but that the world should be [saved / rescued] through him**.